 ENCOUNTERS IS ON FACEBOOK!
 Please join the conversation at Encounters North.

-Learn more about this fascinating topic on the Venison Program.
+Learn more on the Sea Otter Program.

 Encounter's Wild Explorer is the place to learn more about the fascinating topics covered on Encounters Radio programs.

 It was not until the late 1950's that whale songs were picked up incidentally and recorded by US Navy ships near Hawaii and Bermuda.
 In the 1960's, scientists realized that humpback whales were responsible for these strange, ethereal sounds.
 Read more

 Where else on public radio programming can you hear polar bears growl, peregrine falcons cry and killer whales splash?
 In an ever increasingly urban world, Encounters: Experiences in the North brings the sounds of the northern wild to the radio for a rare, entertaining and informative weekly program.
 Now in its ninth season, Encounters is heard throughout Alaska and around the nation—and has podcast listeners around the world.
 Alaska’s acclaimed cultural anthropologist and award winning nature writer, Richard Nelson is the host of Encounters.
 Each 29- minute segment contains a tight weave of scientific and indigenous perspectives as Nelson bubbles over with boundless enthusiasm for all things wild.
 Because it is recorded live to tape, Encounters has a refreshing immediacy that makes for exciting and entertaining listening.